hazendaz/sfdx/README.md

 # Retired #

 Salesforce has retired SFDX and we have released final version.
-See https://developer.salesforce.com/blogs/2023/07/salesforce-cli-sf-v2-is-here?utm_campaign=6022ddc6c50e6f0001358775&utm_content=64b6b3c67c10d400015b4588&utm_medium=smarpshare&utm_source=linkedin
+See [sfdx retired](https://developer.salesforce.com/blogs/2023/07/salesforce-cli-sf-v2-is-here)

 A continuation of this will be against SF(v2) as noted on a new repo in near future.